 What is the Northwest Conference?

-The Northwest Conference is comprised of roughly 140 Evangelical Covenant Churches in MN, ND, SD, western WI, and northern IA.
+The Northwest Conference is comprised of roughly 140 Evangelical Covenant Churches in MN, ND, SD, and western WI.
 These churches come in all shapes and sizes.
 They are urban, ethnic, town & country and suburban.

 Ministry Priorities